The Howk Waterfall

 History, tourist information, and nearby accommodation

-The Howk is reached by way of a signposted riverside trail from path crosses over the village centre.
+The Howk is reached by way of a signposted riverside trail from the village centre.
 The walk takes only 10 minutes, and the going is fairly easy.
-On the way you pass the remains of an old bobbin mill which had at one time the largest overshot wheel in the country.
+On the way, you pass the remains of an old bobbin mill which had at one time the largest overshot wheel in the country.
 Immediately beyond the mill, the river narrows to form The Howk.

 While in Caldbeck take the time to stroll along the river to the parish church.
 There you will find the grave of John Peel, made famous in the song 'D'ye ken John Peel?', written by Peel's friend John Graves in 1832.
 Peel's monument is adorned with hunting paraphernalia and carved with likenesses of dogs and hunting horns.
 Also in the churchyard is the grave of Mary Robinson, the 'Beauty of Buttermere'.

 Most photos are available for licensing, please contact Britain Express image library.